LinuxForHealth/FHIR/docs/src/pages/guides/DB2OnCloudSetup.md

 1. Create a Db2 user (e.g. FHIRBATCH)

-1. and associate it with a ServiceId (no need to create an Administration user, a simple user has sufficient privileges).
+1. Associate it with a ServiceId (no need to create an Administration user, a simple user has sufficient privileges) using the same procedure you followed for the fhir-server ServiceId user.

 1. Using a valid API-KEY for the given ServiceId, configure a new datasource and the Java Batch persistence layer as follows: